5 Conversation-Starting Texts To Send Your Crush When You Don't Know What To Say

-Ask A Leading Question
+1. Ask A Leading Question

-Jog Their Memory
+2. Jog Their Memory

 "If you know a little background info about your crush and you've spoken before, bring up something you remember from your last conversation to show you were actively listening, like a band or movie you both like.
 It's a great way to pick up right where you left off," says Smith.
 By reminding your crush of your last interaction, you're expressing your interest while also piquing theirs.
-If you recently talked about your shared love of horror films or indie music, you can send them a related movie or song suggestion.
+For example, if you recently talked about your shared love of horror films or indie music, you can send them a related movie or song suggestion.

-Say Something Sweet
+3. Say Something Sweet

 Try sending a message that will both flatter them and get them to talk.
 Did you meet at an improv class?
 Say something like, "Just saw a comedy show and it made me think of you.
 The performers hadn't quite mastered their 'yes, ands' the way you have."

-Bring Up A Shared Interest Or Experience
+4. Bring Up A Shared Interest Or Experience

-Send An Emoji
+5. Send An Emoji

 Smith says that a Plenty Of Fish study found the wink face, kissing face, and heart eyes emojis are the most likely to get a reply from singles, in that order.
-Consider using one of those in your initial text to show off your flirty side and increase your chances of getting a response.
+Consider using one of those in your initial text to show off your flirty side, and increase your chances of getting a response.

 One last piece of advice?
 "Try not to get too caught up in your own head when it comes to conversing with a crush.
-Just being yourself is always the best approach," says Smith.
+Just being yourself is always the best approach," advises Smith.
 "And remember, if it doesn’t go exactly as planned, don’t sweat it.
 Eighty-five percent of singles are more than willing to give things a second chance after a less than stellar first convo."